Why Can’t I Reinstate My Florida LLC? (Most Common Reasons)

 It may take several weeks to reinstate an LLC in Florida.
-Business entities that have been dissolved or revoked for more than a year need up to 3 business days for the reinstatement to appear if paid by credit card or a Prepaid Sunbiz E-File Account.
+Business entities that have been dissolved or revoked for more than a year need up to 3 business days for the reinstatement to appear.
+This applies if paid by credit card or a Prepaid Sunbiz E-File Account.

 How Much Does It Cost to Reinstate an Inactive Florida Corporation?

-It may cost as high as $600, plus there is a $150 penalty for each missed Annual Report to reinstate your Florida corporation.
+It may cost as high as $600, plus a $150 penalty for each missed Annual Report to reinstate your Florida corporation.